kleenxcoder/apache-tomcat-deploy-workshop/README.md

 <br/>

 ## 9 Spring Profiles
-> You have several possibilities to set spring active profile. <br/> :warning: **Changes might require restart of Apache Tomcat**: Be aware!
+> You have several possibilities to set spring active profile. <br/> :warning: **Changes might require restart of Apache Tomcat**: Be aware that your changes might not show any affect before a restart!

 ### Addin VM Parameter
 > Independendet wether you do in on Windows or Unix you only need to add the following code at startup VM parameter